 In the south, there’s an abundance of winter sun, with Andalusia maintaining an average temperature of around 20 degrees during the day and is one of the warmest destinations.

 The warmest place in Spain during the winter is the Canary Islands, thanks to their location off the coast of northwestern Africa.
 They boast an average temperature above 20 degrees throughout winter.

-If you’re not into skiing the slopes there are a variety of other options for winter activities in Spain.
+If you’re not into skiing on the slopes, there are a variety of other options for winter activities in Spain.
 Try show shoeing instead, or just soak up the luxury in a hot pool while overlooking the snowy fairytale landscape of the Sierra Nevada.
-You could even try ice diving in the Pyrenees (brr!), and sun furnaces.
+You could even try ice diving in the Pyrenees (brr!) and sun furnaces.

-One of the best parts of indulging in the winter fun in Spain is its unique geographic location.
-Nowhere else on earth do you get beautiful, sunny weather, with fresh snow.
+One of the best parts of indulging in winter fun in Spain is its unique geographic location.
+Nowhere else on earth do you get beautiful, sunny weather with fresh snow.
 The sunshine keeps winter cheery and bright, while the snow brings a sense of magic to the air.